Yoctol/bottender/docs/migrating-v1.md

 };
 ```

-And you can put your environment variables in `.env` file:
+Also, you can put your environment variables into the `.env` file:

 ```
 # .env